gitter-badger/Standards-Documentation/08-javascript.md

 #### Whitespace and semicolons

-In common with the file formats and encodings conventions, indent with four spaces.
+In common with the file formats and encodings conventions, indent with two spaces.
 Tabs MUST NOT be used.
 Lines SHOULD be kept to a reasonable length;
 < 100 characters is preferable.
+An editorConfig file should be included in a project
+to define the acceptable formatting rule for other developers.

 While ending a statement with a semicolon in JavaScript is in some cases optional, the rules around this (generally called "Automatic Semicolon Insertion", or ASI) are surprisingly complicated.
-For this reason, semicolons must be used in all traditional places to terminate lines.
+For this reason, semicolons MUST be used in all traditional places to terminate lines.

 #### Naming